 - Family history

 Many times parents hear the same old: “Don’t worry, he/she is just a late bloomer, he/she will catch up on her own!”
-Check here to clarify the difference between late talker and speech delay.
+Still, you should check here to clarify the difference between late talker and speech delay.
 And remember, early intervention can mitigate speech and language delays, so if you think your child may have expressive language problems, make an appointment with a speech-language pathologist right away!

 Have a question for our Speech Therapists?